-Australian Institute of Health and Welfare 2019.
-School student engagement and performance.
-Canberra: AIHW.
-Viewed 16 May 2021, https://pp.aihw.gov.au/reports/australias-welfare/school-student-engagement-and-performance
+Australian Institute of Health and Welfare (2021) School student engagement and performance, AIHW, Australian Government, accessed 30 November 2022.

 Get citations as an Endnote file:

-Higher levels of education are associated with better health and greater life satisfaction (OECD 2016a).
+Higher levels of education are associated with increased likelihood of being employed, being in good health and reporting life satisfaction (OECD 2016a, 2018).
 In Australia, children must attend school until they complete Year 10.
 They then can participate in full-time education, employment or training (or a mix) until they are 17.
-This page presents national statistics to provide an overview of Australia’s performance in education (for these compulsory schooling years).
+This page presents national statistics to provide an overview of Australia’s performance in education for these compulsory schooling years.

-Student attendance rates refer to the number of days school attended as a percentage of the total number of possible school days.
-See glossary for more information.
+Student attendance rates refer to the number of days school was attended as a percentage of the total number of possible school days (see Glossary).

 The National Assessment Program—Literacy and Numeracy (NAPLAN) is an annual assessment of students in years 3, 5, 7 and 9.
 NAPLAN assesses the types of skills essential for every child to progress through school and life:

-NAPLAN results provide data to assess achievement against the national minimum standard and mean score.
-See glossary for more information.
+NAPLAN results provide data to assess achievement against the national minimum standard and mean score (see Glossary).

-NAPLAN mean scores generally range from 0–1,000 points, with higher scores indicating better performance, and are equated so that a score of 700 in Reading has the same meaning in 2008 and 2018 (ACARA 2018c).
+NAPLAN mean scores generally range from 0–1,000 points, with higher scores indicating better performance, and are equated so that a score of 700 in Reading has the same meaning in 2009 and 2019 (ACARA 2019b).

-Since NAPLAN was introduced in 2008, national mean scores have improved for all year levels across all domains, except Writing (Figure 1).
+From 2008 to 2021, national mean NAPLAN scores have generally improved across all domains, except Writing (Figure 1).

-The largest improvements were in the Reading domain at Year 3 (33 points) and Grammar and punctuation at Year 3 (29 points).
-The greatest reductions in skill were in Writing for Year 7 (24 points) and Year 9 (27 points).
+The largest improvements were in the Reading domain at Year 3 (37 points) and Year 5 (27 points).
+The greatest reductions in skill were in Writing for Year 9 (15 points) and Year 7 (7 points).

 Grammar and punctuation